 (a) Occasionally, we get a call from someone who says, “Can you help me with filling out the form?”
 As if filling out the form is the main thing.
 It’s not the main thing.
-They don’t understand that it has little do with just “filling out the form” (difficult and complex as that is) and everything to do with how you construct your nonprofit for now and for the future.
-Your dream for your nonprofit goes far beyond a form, and that’s where our more than 36+ years of legal experience analyzing nonprofits will help you.
+They don’t understand that it has little do with just “filling out the form” (difficult and complex as that is) and has everything to do with how you construct your nonprofit for now and for the future.
+Your dream for your nonprofit goes far beyond a form, and that’s where our more than 39+ years of legal experience analyzing nonprofits will help you.
 Your nonprofit dream deserves to be structured correctly, and we want to make sure it is.
 Our process and personal presence leads you through the questionnaires and helps you construct your nonprofit for success with the IRS and also for success in the real world, both now and for the future.

-(b) So let’s say you decide you have the time to “fill out the form.”
+(b) So let’s say you decide to “fill out the form.”
 Will you fill it out correctly?
 Excellent question that I liken to, “Can I fix the automatic transmission on my car?”
 There are car repair manuals and even DVD’s to help you.
-(Maybe you picked up a book on how to construct your nonprofit or fill out “the 1023 form.”)
+(Maybe you picked up a book on how to construct your nonprofit or “fill out the 1023 form.”)
 Put on your overalls, get out in your garage, and tear down your transmission.
 It couldn’t be that difficult, right?
 Of course, if you make a mistake (even the best of directions may be difficult to understand) and hear a loud clanking of gears and an awful grinding noise on a rainy night, you may wish you had gone to a transmission specialist.
 The same with those who think it can’t be too difficult to “fill out a form.”

 Nothing contained herein is to be construed as legal or accounting advice.